rhysallister/livewire/README.md

 ``` SQL
 lw_initialise(lw_name text, srid int, tolerance float)
 ```
+The ***lw_initialise*** functions takes the following params:
+- lw_name (text) - The name of the schema to be added to the database.
+- srid (int) - The ***Spatial Reference ID*** that a area or country is given.
+- tolerance (float) - The tolerance is the maximum distance at which two geometries, even though they do not physically intersect, will be said to do so.
+This param is optional and the default is 0.

 This will make an existing schema ready for LiveWire by adding 2 support tables.
 If the schema does not exist it will create the scheam and add the tables.
 For an existing schema the following table names are not allowed:
 -	__lines